weishengwu/eShopOnContainers---msft/Architecture.md

 ## gRPC

 Most communications between microservices are decoupled using the EventBus and the "pub/sub" pattern.
-But in some cases, we have explicit communications between microservices.
-Currently those communications are limited from the custom aggregators to internal microservices.

-For those explicit communications gRPC is used (instead of HTTP/JSON). gRPC is a RPC-based protocol that have great performance and low bandwidth usage, making it the best candidate for internal microservices communication.
+However, the communications between the custom aggregators and the internal microservices is currently implemented with gRPC, instead of HTTP/JSON. gRPC is a RPC-based protocol that has great performance and low bandwidth usage, making it the best candidate for internal microservices communication.

-More information about gRPC and eShopOnContainers can be found [here](./gRPC.md)
+More information about gRPC and eShopOnContainers can be found [in the gRPC article in this wiki](./gRPC.md)

 ## API Gateways

-The architecture also includes an implementation of the API Gateway pattern and Backend-For-Front-End (BFF), to publish simplified APIs and include additional security measures for hiding/securing the internal microservices from the client apps or outside consumers.
+The architecture also includes an implementation of the API Gateway and [Backends for Frontends (BFF)](https://samnewman.io/patterns/architectural/bff/) patterns, to publish simplified APIs and include additional security measures for hiding/securing the internal microservices from the client apps or outside consumers.

 These API Gateways are implemented using [Envoy](https://www.envoyproxy.io/), an OSS high-performant, production ready, proxy and API Gateway.
-Currently these API Gateways only perform request forwarding to internal microservices and custom aggregators, giving the clients then ilusion of a single base URL.
-In the future we plan to add specific features like:
+Currently these API Gateways only perform request forwarding to internal microservices and custom aggregators, giving the clients then experience of a single base URL.
+Features that could be implemented in the future are:

-* Automatic translation from/to grpc to/from HTTP/REST.
+- Automatic translation from/to gRPC to/from HTTP/REST.
-* Authentication and Authorization management
+- Authentication and Authorization management
-* Cache support
+- Cache support

-If you need additional functionality and a much richer set of features suitable for commercial APIs, you can also add a full API Gateway product like Azure API Management on top of these API Gateways.
+If you need additional functionality and a much richer set of features suitable for commercial APIs, you can also add a full API Gateway product like [Azure API Management](https://azure.microsoft.com/services/api-management/) on top of these API Gateways.

 ![](images/Architecture/azure-api-management-gateway.png)